 Habitat-related issues received very few public votes.
-The Steering Committee felt that, due to the importance of maintaining or improving natural habitat throughout the watersheds, the priority ranks within certain planning regions should be raised to medium or high as supported by the additional information described above.
-Notably, loss and degradation of lake, wetland, and riparian habitat was considered a high priority in the Upper Mustinka River and Fivemile & Twelvemile Creek Headwaters planning regions of the Mustinka Watershed due to historic loss of these habitats.
+The Advisory Committee felt that, due to the importance of maintaining or improving natural habitat throughout the watersheds, the priority ranks within certain planning regions should be raised to medium or high as supported by the additional information described above.
+Notably, loss and degradation of lake, wetland, and aquatic and riparian habitat was considered a high priority in the Upper Mustinka River and Fivemile & Twelvemile Creek Headwaters planning regions of the Mustinka Watershed due to historic loss of these habitats.
 Also, wetland habitat loss has been prevalent across both watersheds since most of the prairie pothole wetlands were drained centuries ago.
-Therefore, the loss and degradation of wetland habitat issue was considered a medium or high priority for all planning regions.
-Other medium priorities included loss and degradation of lake habitat in planning regions where development around lakes has been increasing, as well as loss and degradation of both upland and riparian habitat within the Rabbit River planning region.
+Therefore, the loss and degradation of lake habitat in planning regions where development acround lakes has been increasing, as well as loss and degradation of both upland and aquatic / riparian habitat within the Rabbit River planning region.
 Aquatic invasive species and connectivity in major rivers and streams were ranked low priority.